CIS-566-2018/homework-7-deferred-renderer-GabeRobinson-Barr/README.md

 Git Pages link:
 https://gaberobinson-barr.github.io/homework-7-deferred-renderer-GabeRobinson-Barr/

+I dont know why the wahoo.obj model isn't included in the gitpages, or how to fix it, so unless I figure it out by tonight I am going to trust that you are more competent with gitpages and javascript than I am and can figure it out.
+Sorry about that.

 For this hw I implemented Bloom, depth of field, and pointilism.
 You can turn pointilism on or off by checking the box in the gui.
 In the background a sun/moon rotates and is also the source of light in the scene.
 This is achieved by just altering the light direction to match the location of the sun/moon in deferred-renderer.glsl